verilator Arguments

 --vpi Enable VPI compiles

---waiver-output <filename> Create a waiver file based on the linter warnings
+--waiver-output <filename> Create a waiver file based on linter warnings

 -Wall Enable all style warnings